 - 8. Deferred Outflows/Inflows of Resources In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The Town has one item that meets this criterion, contributions made to the pension plan in the 2019 fiscal year.
+The Town has one item that meets this criterion, contributions made to the pension plan in the 2021 fiscal year.
 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The Town has two items that meet the criterion for this category property taxes receivable and pension deferrals. - 9.
+The Town has three items that meet the criterion for this category property taxes receivable, unspent CARES Act revenue that will be spent in the subsequent period and pension deferrals. - 9.
 Long-Term Obligations In the government-wide financial statements and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net position.